ethereum/builder-specs/specs/validator.md

 **MUST** not use the local build process as a fallback, even in the event of some failure with the external builder network.

+## Responsibilites during the Merge transition

+Honest validators will not utilize the external builder network until after the transition from the proof-of-work chain to the proof-of-stake beacon chain has been finalized by the proof-of-stake validators.
+This requirement is in place to reduce the overall technical complexity of the Merge.
+Concretely this means a honest validator client will not use any of the builder APIs or run any builder software until the Merge has finalized.

 [builder-spec]: ./builder.md
 [builder-spec-apis]: ./builder.md#endpoints
 [register-validator-with-builder]: https://ethereum.github.io/builder-specs/#/Builder/registerValidator